The Dependency Court Process

 returned within seventy-two hours of removal, DCS will request that the

 Once a petition is filed requesting that the children be found dependent wards of the state, the court schedules a pre-hearing conference and a preliminary protective hearing and appoints counsel for the parents and a Guardian ad litem for the children.
 The pre-hearing conference and the preliminary protective hearing will be held in five to seven days of the removal of the child from the home.
 On the day of the pre-hearing conference the parents will meet with their attorneys to discuss the case.
 After the meeting all parties will be ushered into a conference room for the pre-hearing conference.
 The purpose of the pre-hearing conference is to facilitate the resolution of issues, custody, placement, visitation, in a non-adversarial manner.
 After the pre-hearing conference the parties will have a formal hearing before the judge where the agreements reached at the prehearing are entered on the record.
 Also, the preliminary protective hearing is where the parent may dispute the removal of their children and request a hearing to determine whether the children require out of home placement.
 If a parent does not appear for the pre-hearing conference and the preliminary protective hearing, the matter will be set for an initial hearing.

-A Permanency Planning Hearing will be held within one year of the initial removal of the children from the home.
-At the hearing the state my request the case plan be changed to severance and adoption or permanent guardianship if the parents are not making progress towards re-unification with their children.
+A Permanency Planning Hearing will be held within six months of removal from the home if the child is under three years of age and one year of removal from the home if the children are over three years of age.
+At the hearing the state may request the case plan be changed to severance and adoption or permanent guardianship if the parents are not making progress towards re-unification with their children.
 If the court changes the case plan to severance and adoption or permanent guardianship the parents may lose all rights to their children forever.